Zasilkovna/WooCommerce/packetery/readme.txt

 == Changelog ==
 = 1.0.4 =
 * Fixed: inputs in the cart implemented so as not to affect the appearance
+* Fixed: Packeta logo CSS in cart made simple and compatible

 = 1.0.3 =
 * Fixed: use of pickup point method in cart with billing only setting enabled